Space Workforce 2030: Building off Progress to INSPIRE, PREPARE and EMPLOY

 The INSPIRE COE works to increase outreach and engagement with community partners.

-The PREPARE group focuses on expanding the pool and pipeline of diverse talent in the space workforce.
+The PREPARE group focuses on expanding the pool and pipeline of vibrant talent in the space workforce.
 PREPARE established the National Space Intern Program, which received 994 applicants in its inaugural year as of April 2023.
 Its second cycle has launched as of September 2023.

 The INSPIRE group focuses on sparking excitement for space, using partnership programs to reach more than 5 million students in kindergarten through 12th grade each year.
 INSPIRE informs children as young as 5 years old about the possibilities a space career can offer and partners with organizations, such as Girl Scouts in 2023, to engage with communities of young women and people of color.